geovlazar/techarticles/content/post/git-submodules.md

 authorAvatar: hugo-logo.png
 ---

 Suppose we have a project named 'flower' with different people working on it.
 Suppose  some other team already created a repository named 'Rose' which can add as a sub directory under our existing 'flower' repository.
+Test

 ```
 git submodule add https://github.com/<user>/rose rose